 18 years of age

 Possess and show proof of insurance for your vehicle

 Live within 45-minute response time to City of Stockton

 CPAT within one year of appointment

 Submit an email of interest with candidate’s full name and contact phone number.

 Written exam covering basic reading comprehension, math, and mechanical aptitude

 Background investigation (DOJ live scan, DMV printout)

 All successful candidates will be invited to attend the SFD Auxiliary academy.
 This training period consists of 16 weeks of classroom study accompanied by vigorous hands-on training.

 All candidates who complete the Academy will be placed as a probationary Auxiliary.
-Probation is a six-month period in which the probationary Auxiliary attends all training sessions and participates in ride-alongs.
+Probation is a six-month period in which the probationary Auxiliary attends all training sessions and participates in 24-hour shifts.
 During this time, they are required to: